When your tile is complicated and expensive…

 Sometimes you have to make a Sophie’s choice between a centered pattern versus unbalanced tile slivers in the corners, or a full tile height start at the countertop versus less than half tile slices going into the wall cabinet bottoms.
 Even in those tough cases, planning ahead means you can at least make conscious tradeoff choices rather than just leaving everything up to chance.

-Hopefully the layout planning advice here has been useful for thinking about your own potential project.
-If you’re thinking about taking the next step and doing an actual DIY backsplash install yourself, then this installation explanation post has all the details on how I actually put these tiles on the kitchen walls once the planning was done.
+Hopefully this advice can help you plan a handmade tile backsplash project of your own.
+If you’re thinking about actually doing the backsplash install yourself, then this installation explanation post has all the details on how I actually put these tiles on the kitchen walls once the planning was done.